DevanshuALW/apnacollege-demo/README.md

 # apnacollege-demo
-this is my 7th gti repo
+this is my 7th git repo
 <br>
 Author - Devanshu